Ruijian-Zha/Notion_MCP_advanced/README.md

 ## Important Note

-This is a personal project designed for a very specific use case: my simple Notion todo list that has just three properties:
+This is a personal project designed for a very specific use case: my simple Notion todo list that has just four properties:
 - Task (title)
-- When (select with only two options: "today" or "later")
 - Checkbox (marks if completed)
+- Description (additional details)
+- Link (URL or reference)

 [Example Notion Database](https://danhilse.notion.site/14e5549555a08078afb5ed5d374bb656?v=14e5549555a081f9b5a4000cdf952cb9&pvs=4)